This post may contain affiliate links.

 - 8 wpi, or wraps per inch

-- sometimes referred to as 10 ply yarn
+- sometimes referred to as 10-ply yarn (often in Australia)

 - often used with 5-6mm needles